 - Look for a class that will prepare you for the first couple of weeks.

-A health care provider who knows their stuff when it comes to breastfeeding is going to make the difference over whether you stress about every little detail or whether you feel confident and reassured about how things are going.
+A provider who believes that breastfeeding is important can make the difference over whether you stress about every little detail or whether you feel confident and reassured about how things are going.

 - They don’t have a supportive support network of family and friends.